nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User input number is a negative number.
+User inputs a negative number.

     * 1a1.
 StoreMando shows an error message.